cloudera/hue/docs/sdk/sdk.md

 #### Customizing Your Application's Behavior

-In the previous section we touched on CCS.JBrowser, which is the JavaScript class that generates an application window in HUE.
+In the previous section we touched on JFrame.Browser, which is the JavaScript class that generates an application window in HUE.
 This window is empty - just a header, a footer, a content area, and an optional history navigation.
-To load content into it, every instance of CCS.JBrowser has an instance of another class called CCS.JFrame (which we discussed earlier).
+To load content into it, every instance of JFrame.Browser has an instance of another class called JFrame (which we discussed earlier).

-To customize your application you'll need to add new code to your extension of JBrowser to do additional things when that instance's JFrame changes state.
+To customize your application you'll need to add new code to your extension of JFrame.Browser to do additional things when that instance's JFrame changes state.

 ##### Adding Logic to the Load Event